Last UPDATED: May 17, 2020

 If an employee has a potentially contagious illness (e.g., stomach virus, fever, vomiting, etc.) should the employee report to work?

-Employees showing any signs of a serious or contagious illness should not report to work to ensure they do not exposure co-workers to their illness.
+Employees showing any signs of serious or contagious illness should not report to work to ensure they do not exposure co-workers to their illness.

 Will employees who have an illness that could be contagious be allowed to work from home?